zorbash/zorbash.github.com/content/post/effective-communication-patterns.md

 <br/>

 This section isn't about concurrency primitives.
 I'm talking about Slack threads.
 They are ideal when you wish to ask a question, or have a quick discussion, keeping it contained.
 Why would you want to contain it?
-Because for people not involved it’s noise.
+Because for people not involved, it’s noise.
+You'd be right to wonder if there's ever any escape from noise in the modern workplace anyway? [reference][negativland]

 **Do**